BaseerTech/GymCalorieML/README.md

 Session Duration: Duration of the workout session in minutes.
 Heart Rate Metrics: Various metrics, including maximum and average beats per minute (BPM).
 Calories Burned: The target variable representing calories burned during the workout.

+Through careful data preprocessing and model training, I achieved an R² score of 0.9788, indicating that the model explains approximately 97.88% of the variance in calories burned.
+Additionally, the mean value of cross-validation accuracy is 0.9787, demonstrating the model's consistent performance across different subsets of the data.
+This project illustrates the potential of machine learning in fitness analytics, providing valuable insights into calorie expenditure patterns for gym users.